What are natural CO₂ sinks?

 Carbon sinks and corporate responsibility

-Integrating carbon sinks into the corporate strategy offers an effective way to actively participate in climate protection and improve your own sustainability balance at the same time.
+he integration of carbon sinks into the corporate strategy offers an effective opportunity to actively participate in climate protection and improve one's own sustainability balance at the same time.
 By supporting projects aimed at protecting and expanding carbon sinks, companies can make a decisive contribution to reducing global greenhouse gas emissions and demonstrate their social responsibility at the same time.

 Planted enables companies to promote CO₂ sinks